oroinc/documentation/user/back-office/sales/quotes/guest-quote.rst

       :alt: Request field in the quote information section

 6. Click **Send to Customer** on the top right.

-   In the displayed form, the template to be applied is by default set to *quote_email_link_guest* and the link to the guest quote is provided in the text body.
+   In the displayed form, the template to be applied is by default set to *quote_email_link_guest*, and the link to the guest quote is provided in the text body.

    .. image:: /user/img/sales/quotes/guest_quote_email.png
       :alt: Guest quote email

 7. Click **Send** to email the quote to the buyer.
 8. Once the email is sent, the link is displayed in the Quote Information section in the Unique Guest Link field.